deitch/kubeadm-install/README.md

 * `runtime` - is the container runtime to use, currently supports: `docker`

 It figures out your OS, if it is supported.
-Currently supports Ubuntu-16.04.
+Currently supports Ubuntu-16.04, Ubuntu-18.04, Ubuntu-20.04.

+You can pass extra kubelet args, if desired, as extra arguments after the `<runtime>`.